caoppg/KSPMI/README.md

 ## Running the tests

 Some input data sets are in the "data" folder under the project root dictionary.
 They can be passed to the command line arguments for running the software.
-For example, to run on the SECOM data set: -p -if D:\XX\XX\XX\KSPMI-master\data\SECOM.csv -of D:\XX\XX\XX\KSPMI-master\result.txt -m 0.853653
+For example, to run on the SECOM data set with support value of 0.853653: -p -if D:\XX\XX\XX\KSPMI-master\data\SECOM.csv -of D:\XX\XX\XX\KSPMI-master\result.txt -m 0.853653

 ## Built With